jakewisse/dont-be-a-git/slides/under-the-hood.md

 - Instead of a series of deltas, Git's db consists of <i style="color: lightgreen;" >compressed snapshots of files</i>.

+Notes:

+- If you were to add a new file to a repository and commit it, then modify the file and commit it again, inside Git's database there would be two distinct, compressed files stored.

+@@@

+### But isn't that wasteful?

+<p class="fragment"><i>Not necessarily</i></p>

+Notes:

+- Usually you aren't modifying every single file in a repo in every commit, and git reuses any file-states that aren't modified.
+- Using a system of what's called packfiles, Git bundles up objects in its db into a delta-compressed "packfile".
+(So I sort of lied about the deltas thing :P)

 @@@

 ## _DEMO_